ray-project/ray/doc/source/ray-air/trainer.rst

 How to report metrics and checkpoints?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-One often needs to report metrics and save checkpoints for fault tolerance or future reference.
+A common use case is to collect training metrics and save checkpoints for fault tolerance during
+training or downstream processing (e.g. serving the model).
 This can be challenging in a distributed environment, where the calculation of metrics and
 the generation of checkpoints are spread out across multiple nodes in a cluster.

 Use the :ref:`Session <air-session-ref>` API to gather metrics and register checkpoints.
 Registered checkpoints are synced to driver or the cloud storage based on user's configurations,
-as specified in `Trainer(run_config=...)`.
+as specified in ``Trainer(run_config=...)``.

 .. literalinclude:: doc_code/report_metrics_and_save_checkpoints.py
     :language: python
     :start-after: __air_session_start__
     :end-before: __air_session_end__

+.. _air-trainers-tree:

 Tree-based Trainers
 -------------------